 Wash vegetables to remove dirt and debris.
-Trim vegetables to remove fibrous or woody portions or bruised and decayed areas, peel, and slice using the preparation information found on the Vegetable Drying Guide on page 8.
+Trim vegetables to remove fibrous or woody portions or bruised and decayed areas, peel, and slice using the preparation information found on the Vegetable Drying Guide on pages 8 and 9.
 Slice or cut vegetables into pieces that are uniform in size.
 See guide for pretreatment information on specific vegetables.